 Selling, General and Administrative Expenses.
 Our 2003 SG&A expenses were \$93.1 million compared to \$78.4 million for 2002.
 Included in the total \$14.7 million increase in SG&A expense was \$26.1 million related to the ICM locations.
 The remaining \$11.4 million decrease was primarily the result of our work force reductions, additional cost controlling initiatives implemented by management and continued integration of the merged companies.
-Depreciation and amortization expense on property and equipment is recorded in SG&A expenses and was \$3.9 million for 2003 compared to \$3.0 million for 2002 (the ICM acquisition accounted for \$0.5 million of the increase).
+Depreciation and amortization expense on property and equipment is recorded in SG&A expenses and was \$3.9 million for 2003 compared to \$3.0 million for 2002 (the ICM acquisition accounted for \$0.5 million of the increase.)

 Loss from Litigation.
 In July 2000, one of our competitors, Sunbelt Rentals, Inc., brought claims against us in the General Court of Justice, Superior Court Division, State of North Carolina, County of Mecklenburg alleging, among other things, that in connection with our hiring of former employees of the plaintiff there occurred a misappropriation of trade secrets, unfair trade practices and interference with prospective advantages.
 In May 2003, the Court ruled in favor of the plaintiff in the amount of \$17.4 million.
 Consequently, we recorded a \$17.4 million loss in 2003.
 We subsequently appealed the judgment.
-In conjunction with the appeal and in accordance with the Court's ruling, we have posted and filed an irrevocable standby letter of credit for \$20.1 million, representing the amount of the judgment plus \$2.7 million in anticipated statutory interest (8%) for the twenty-four months during which the judgment was to be appealed.
-As of September 30, 2005, our fee was 250 basis points on the amount available for issuance.
-On October 18, 2005, the Court of Appeals of North Carolina denied our appeal.
+In conjunction with the appeal and in accordance with the Court's ruling, we have posted and filed an irrevocable standby letter of credit for \$19.8 million, representing the amount of the judgment plus \$2.4 million in anticipated statutory interest (8%) for the twenty-four months during which the judgment was to be appealed.
+Going forward, we intend to expense any statutory interest as interest expense in the statement of operations.
+Currently, we pay a 250 basis point fee on the amount available for issuance.
+Oral arguments took place on March 3, 2005 and the appeal was then submitted for the appellate court's decision.
+While we are appealing this judgment, we believe that even if there is a reduction in the amount of damages awarded to the plaintiff on appeal, the judgment could have an adverse effect on our business.